hariprasd/blog.hariprasd/clo7gnmq3000b09l37up77rdi.md

 We will be creating a NextJs component that receives a string as a prop & animates it, Code below 👇

+Note: Use Variable fonts to get seamless animation.
+Mona Sans is used for this [example](https://devignx.tech)

 As a bonus, We will be using **Framer motion & Tailwind CSS** to trigger a letter-by-letter **slide-in animation**

 ### Animated Text Component Structure